gammapy/gammapy/docs/maps/index.rst

   methods that reference a discrete pixel, pixel coordinates wil be rounded to the nearest pixel index and passed to the corresponding ``idx`` method.
-* ``coord`` : Sky (spherical) coordinates.
-The tuple should contain longitude and latitude in degrees followed by one coordinate array for each non-spatial dimension.
+* ``coord`` : The true map coordinates including angles on the sky (longitude and latitude).
+This coordinate system supports three coordinate representations: `tuple`, `dict`, and `~MapCoord`.
+The tuple representation should contain longitude and latitude in degrees followed by one coordinate array for each non-spatial dimension.

 The coordinate system accepted by a given accessor method can be inferred from the suffix of the method name